codewithAntony/nidrop/README.md

-This is a project to showcase the different routes used by matatus in Kenya for new routes.
+This is a project to showcase the different routes used by matatus in Kenya for new routes..